Adebesindedayo/Adebesindedayo/README.md

-I'm a Data Analysis/Data Scientist.
-I'm passionate about sharing and impacting knowledge,teaching ,writing.
+I am  a Data Professional with interest in Data Analysis,Data Science and Machine Learning.
+I'm passionate about learning new technology and tools, impacting knowledge,and writing.

 **Here's a quick summary about me**:

 - 😊 Pronouns: She/Her
 - 😊 I’m looking for help with  projects, job opportunities.
-- 💼 Job interests: Data Analysis/Data Scientist.
+- 💼 Job interests: Data Analysis,Data Scientist.
 - 📫 You can contact me by emailing adebesindeayo@gmail.com.

 ---